ponylang/pony-patterns/docs/creation/supply-chain.md

          ^
 ```

-One more change address that `file` could be uninitialized:
+One more change addresses that `_file` could be uninitialized:

 ```pony
 use "files"